derrekyoung/appd-ssl-cert-utils/README.md

 https://github.com/derrekyoung/AppD-SSL-Cert-Utils/releases/latest

 ## Usage
+Always follow the official AppDynamics documentation at https://docs.appdynamics.com

+The basic flow is to
+- Create a Certificate Signing Request (CSR)
+- Send that CSR to your CA
+- They'll send back to you a signed certificate
+- You'll then need to import your signed certificate
+- IF you have an internal CA, then you'll first need to import your root cert, cert chain and/or intermediate cert.
+The exact steps depend on your organization and environment.

 Run either `./controller-ssl-certs-util.sh` or `./eum-ssl-certs-util.sh` and then use the interactive command line.
 No parameters are passed in.
-Always follow the official AppDynamics documentation.
-In general, you'll need to create a CSR and then import the cert.
-If you have an internal CA, you'll need to import the root and/or intermediate certs.